Non-perturbative macroscopic theory of interfaces with discontinuous dielectric constant: Boundary conditions for interfaces with discontinuous dielectric constant

 Here the matrix elements $\tilde{t}_{ij}$ of the modified transfer matrix $\tilde{T}_{21}$ are characteristic of the interface region.
 If the Coulomb constants $q_{1,2}$ vanish, the modified derivatives become ordinary derivatives, and the transfer matrix $\tilde{T}_{21}$ defines the usual GBC at the interface.
 In the presence of $q_{1,2}$, we would like to connect the matrix elements of the phenomenological transfer matrix $\tilde{T}_{21}$ with mirror force potential without necessarily going into microscopic calculations.

 In order to address this question, Golovaty \cite{Golovaty2019} introduced an interface layer of thickness $2d$ with the short-range potential

-singular in the limit $d \to 0$.
-The regular functions $U$, $Q$ and $V$ are defined on the segment from $-1$ to $1$, and in Eq.~\eqref{eq:U_sing} they are scaled to the interface layer extending from $-d$ to $d$.
-These three terms in $U^{\rm sing}(z)$ have a different scaling in the limit $d \to 0$.
+Here $\lambda$ is a characteristic length (which may be equal to $\lambda_1$ or $\lambda_2$).
+Regular functions $U$, $Q$ and $V$ are defined on the segment from $-1$ to $1$, and in Eq.~\eqref{eq:U_sing} they are scaled to the interface layer extending from $-d$ to $d$.
+These three terms in $U^{\rm sing}(z)$ give rise to three different singularities in the limit $d \to 0$.
 In this limit, one of the following two things happens: either the domain splits into two non-interacting parts for $z<0$ and $z>0$ with Dirichlet boundary conditions ($\psi_1(0)=0$ and $\psi_2(0)=0$), or one obtains boundary conditions of the form \cite{Golovaty2019}

 which correspond to the transfer matrix \be \tilde{T}_{21} = \left(

 \right). \ee

 The mirror force potential in Eq.~\eqref{eq:U_mirror} grows as $z^{-1} \sim d^{-1}$ towards the interface layer.
 In comparison, the term $d^{-2}U( z/d) \sim d^{-2}$ grows much faster than the mirror force potential.
 Assuming that the potential within the boundary layer interpolates between the two mirror force potentials for $z<-d$ and for $z>d$ we consider it unlikely that the term $d^{-2}U( z/d) \sim d^{-2}$ arises in the limit of $d \to 0$.
 Hence, we will focus our attention on the simplified model with $U=0$.